influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 The easiest way to avoid using features in InfluxDB Cloud Serverless that don’t exist in Cloud Dedicated is to avoid using the Cloud Serverless UI, except when managing tokens and buckets.
-In order to maintain compatibility with Cloud Dedicated, avoid using the following InfluxDB Cloud Serverless features:
+In order to maintain compatibility with Cloud Dedicated, specifically avoid using the following InfluxDB Cloud Serverless features:

 - The v2 query API and the Flux language
 - Administrative APIs
 - Tasks and alerts from the Cloud Serverless UI (instead use one of the options mentioned in _[Tasks and alerts differences](#tasks-and-alerts-differences)_).
-- InfluxDB dashboards and visualization tools (use 3rd party Visualization Tools)
+- InfluxDB dashboards and visualization tools (use 3rd-party visualization tools)

 ### Use SQL or InfluxQL as your Query Language

-Both SQL and InfluxQL are optimized for InfluxDB v3 and both are excellent options in Cloud Dedicated and Cloud Serverless.
+SQL and InfluxQL are optimized for InfluxDB v3 and both are excellent options in Cloud Dedicated and Cloud Serverless.
 Avoid Flux since it can’t be used with InfluxDB Cloud Dedicated.